 Giuliana has a wealth of experience working with the autistic spectrum, SEN registers in schools from dyslexia, dyspraxia and a whole range of learning differences, mental health challenges, eating disorders, OCD, behavioural issues, emotional trauma, PTSD, depression, anxiety, psychosis, Tourette’s, insomnia, selective mutism, Downs Syndrome and alopecia.

 In her experience, Giuliana has found the very opposite to be true.
-She feels the most gifted and interesting people she has ever met are amongst the young people on her books.
+She feels the most gifted and interesting people she has ever met are amongst the young people on her books.Different is never less.
 She takes pride and joy in the fact that within mainstream schools where children are referred to her as labels, she hands them back as young people with voices and gifts.
 She works very much with them rather than on them.